davearch/fontyourface/README.md

-* Note that this module is not ready for D8.
-This is going to be a rewrite and work will happen in the 8.x-3.x-rewrite branch.
+* This is going to be a rewrite and work will happen in the 8.x-3.x-rewrite branch.
-* Right now...it does nothing other than have capability of being enabled.
+* Right now, the code is incredibly rough both in terms of coding styles and concepts.
+But it is partly working!
+* It currently works with Google Fonts.

 Installing @font-your-face: